 Kathleen Conlee, Vice President of Animal Research Issues, The Humane Society of the United States

 In some cases, the tests require that the dogs be killed and their tissues harvested.
-So far, only 15 states have passed laws requiring laboratories to offer dogs to shelters and other rescue organizations whenever possible so they can be adopted into loving homes after the experiment ends.
+So far, 16 states have passed laws requiring animal testing facilities to allow dogs to be adopted whenever possible.
+In 2023, Teddy’s Law, which gives dogs and cats in Michigan labs a chance to be adopted, was signed into law in Michigan.

 No dog deserves to suffer like this.
 With your help, we are pushing organizations and government agencies to question the ethics and scientific validity of methods that use dogs.
 We are working to increase investment in the development of sophisticated testing methods that don’t rely on animals.
 And we are partnering with lawmakers around the country to ensure that an increasing number of dogs are given a chance at adoption after they leave the laboratory.